 How do you know, when you die, if your life has been successful?
-From the dreams. —Tenzin Wangyal Rinpoche
+From the dreams.

-THE DREAM INSTITUTE is an educational and cultural center that has come into being during this time known as the shift or the great turning.
-Dreams are a natural resource, democratically available to all, yet vastly underutilized today.
 Most cultures throughout history have called upon dreams for information and guidance.
 They are more relevant than ever at this time of upheaval and transition.
 Our mission is to restore dreams, as an ancient wisdom source, to a place of respect in contemporary society.

 We offer workshops, seminars, salons, film series, professional training, art exhibits, retreats, and dream-based performances.
 We are also the West Coast center for Culture Dreaming.
 Programs and events are open to the public; continuing education seminars are for professionals in the healing arts.
 We do not advocate any single philosophical, psychological, spiritual, or religious viewpoint.

 “I have found the Institute an extraordinarily supportive environment for creative work and research about dreams, dreaming, and the uses of dreams in other cultures as well as our own.
 It is a tribute to you and the colleagues who participate with you in creating and sustaining the Institute that such fine work can be done.
 The programs you support are excellent, the audiences who attend your programs are sophisticated and warm, and the environment a very pleasant one for the presenter.
-I look forward to future work with you and The Dream Institute.”
+I look forward to future work with you and The Dream Institute.” ~ Charles Fisher, M.D.

 The Dream Institute seems to be coming of age, as new faces appear at every event and those who’ve sampled things commit to ongoing programs.
 Attention to the interior life no longer seems limited to the few, but an endeavor whose value is more widely appreciated.
 After all, dreams are a natural spiritual experience available to anyone.
 We welcome your participation and invite you to consider ways of being involved.
 Feel free to call or email Jennifer Privateer, our Managing Director, if you’d like more information or wish to sign up for something.